prefix-dev/pixi/docs/tutorials/rust.md

 pixi add openssl pkg-config compilers
 ```

-Now you can build your project again:
+Now you should be able to build your project again:
 ```shell
 pixi run build
 ...